 - Providing conferences, short courses and workshops for members and interested parties.

-- Contributing to the development and quality assurance of all mandatory courses for Teachers of the Deaf.
+- Contributing to the development and quality assurance of all mandatory courses for Teachers of Deaf Children and Young People.

 - Enabling competent and effective teachers, especially young teachers, to join the profession.